Close

 Step 5: Fee Payment

+The payment should be made in cash and euros only at the embassy or consulate when submitting the documents.
 Pay the applicable visa fee using accepted payment methods at your submission location.
 Fees vary by visa type and processing time.
 Retain payment receipts for tracking purposes.

 Step 6: Application Tracking